 Some print-on-demand businesses offer samples with a discount, but with others, you’ll have to pay the full price—so keep an eye out for that too.

 See where the fulfillment facilities of POD companies are located.
 Ideally, they should be in multiple locations all over the globe because that minimizes shipping costs for your global customers.
-Sure, you might be okay with a print shop just around the corner of your house, but don’t forget about the future.
+Sure, you might be okay with a print shop just around the corner of your house right now but don’t forget about the future.

 Fulfillment time is the time spent creating your products, like physically printing and packing a t-shirt for shipment.
 At Printful, we promise to fulfill your products in 2–5 business days, but not everyone will promise such a quick turnaround.